Resistor52/cloud_dfir_demo/README.md

 NOTE: If you exit SSH, you will need to rerun `source env/bin/activate` or aws_ir will not execute

-## STEP 3 - Prepare the SIFT workstation
+## STEP 4 - Prepare the SIFT workstation
-Launch an "Ubuntu Server 16.04 LTS (HVM)" t2.large instance and in Step 3 of the Launch wizard, expand the "Advanced Details" part of the form and paste in the following code:
+Launch an "Ubuntu Server 16.04 LTS (HVM)" **t2.large** instance with at least 40 GB of primary disk space.
+In Step 3 of the Launch wizard, expand the "Advanced Details" part of the form and paste in the following code:
 ```
 #!/bin/bash
 logfile=/tmp/setup.log